 However, when the housing market crashed in 2009, 84 Lumber – like most organizations associated with the construction industry – suffered significant losses.
 Difficult decisions were made to save the company, and efforts to avoid bankruptcy ultimately proved success.

 Since then, 84 Lumber experienced exceptional growth, powered by Maggie’s vision to expand, and evolve the business.
 With tenacious leadership, and the 84 Lumber team’s true passion for their company, a new 84 Lumber emerged from tough economic times to become the powerhouse it is today.
-Now, 84 Lumber is a certified national women’s business enterprise and has held a spot on the Inc. 5000 list of America’s fastest growing companies for several years in a row.
-The company hit $7.9B in sales in 2021, and increased to $8.78B in 2022.
+Now, 84 Lumber is a certified national women's business enterprise and was named on the Inc. 5000 list of America's Fastest-Growing Companies 2023, was named as one of the Most Trustworthy Companies in America 2024 by Newsweek and was named one of America’s Top Retailers 2024 by USA Today.
+The company was also recognized by Forbes as one of America’s Largest Private Companies in 2024 and 2023.